Henrymelendez/FilmQueryProject/README.md

 mysql> USE sakila;
 ```

-now download the project into you projects in you favorite IDE
+now download the project into your projects in you favorite IDE
 and hit run

 ## Lessons Learned